UPS-2023-Hackathon/The-Chicken-Nuggets/README.md

+## Project Info

+Our project is a prototyped mobile-app solution for the maximum package volume problem for PVDs(personal vehicle drivers) and their vehicles.
+The frontend interface can be seen in Hackathon 2023.png file within the Figma Assets file.
+A PVD is able to download the app and login with their employee credentials.
+From there, they are directed to the home page where they can view their registered vehicles and have the ability to calculate what packages are available for pick-up.
+The calculate option provides a list of packages with their unique ID which the user can view, where these packages are assigned through the user's selected available vehicle space.
+The user is also able to register new vehicles within the app.

+A back-end logic also exists to showcase the package assignment process to a specific driver.
+The back-end folder contains mock databases for employees, vehicle, and packages as well as logic for utilizing this mock data.
+Upon user input of their employee ID, the user is prompted the specific packages and total number of packages that they are assigned.
+From there, the mock package database is updated to show that the packages have been assigned so that all available packages are assigned through repeated runs with different driver IDs.
+There is also the ability to register new users which would then be added to the mock database.

 # GitHub Information

 If you have any issues with GitHub please reach out in the `Mentor - Microsoft` channel in hackathon teams